DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

-It’s probably one of the most successful public-private partnerships in US history – and not just because one of our partners was a principal architect of the program.
+It’s probably one of the most successful public-private partnerships in US history – and not just because the leader of our practice was a principal architect of the program.

 In July 2010, the SEC Whistleblower Program was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 This innovative program offers eligible whistleblowers significant monetary awards, employment protections and the ability to report possible securities violations anonymously.
 The Founding Partner of SEC Whistleblower Advocates, Jordan Thomas, had a leadership role in the development of the SEC Whistleblower Program, including assessing the viability of such a program, lobbying the Commission and Congress, and drafting the proposed legislation and implementing rules.
 Further information about the SEC Whistleblower Program can be found here.